 Bernadette: MPGE is 110.

 Bernadette: E which means Miles Per Gallon Equivalent.

 Tom: Miles Per Gallon…okay.

-Bernadette: Most people think it means miles per gallon electric, but equivalent is what it actually means, which is trying to tell you what the cars’…like the way you would look at MPG as in per gallon but mileage you get.
-So it uses off–and I won’t go into this because it’ll be a whole other podcast—but kilowatt hours of charging. and how much electricity…
+Bernadette: Most people think it means miles per gallon electric, but the equivalent is what it actually means, which is trying to tell you what the cars’…like the way you would look at MPG as in per gallon but mileage you get.
+So it uses off–and I won’t go into this because it’ll be a whole other podcast—but kilowatt-hours of charging. and how much electricity…

 Bernadette: You want to stay in the 110 plus, 120.
 I mean it’s kind of on a lower for MPGE but most people because they don’t understand what that means, most advertisers are using range, 340 range.

 What Is The 2018 Honda Clarity Plug-In Hybrid MPGE?

 Tom: So what is the gas mileage of this Clarity?

 Bernadette: And with a 7-gallon gas tank so it’s a…

 Tom: Okay, so then in theory, you got a 7-gallon gas tank, 42 miles a gallon.
 You got 280 miles there plus you have the electric motor even for another 47 plus the electric motor is going to regenerate while you’re driving, right?
 So in theory, your total range on this could be quite long.